Annastacia-dev/Annastacia-dev/README.md

 🚀 I enjoy developing software solutions, learning new technologies and sharing my knowledge with others.

-🌱 Currently, I'm focused on expanding my knowledge in Containerization,GraphQL and Microservices.

 💡 In my free time, I enjoy listening to music, watching movies, nature walks and watching Formula 1.

 ## Connect with me: